Kroekrit Thaweekarn

-Kroekrit Thaweekarn (เกริกฤทธิ์ ทวีกาญจน์; RTGS: Kroek-rit Thawikan) is a Thai professional footballer who plays as a left winger for Nakhon Si United on loan from Chonburi.
+Kroekrit Thaweekarn (เกริกฤทธิ์ ทวีกาญจน์; RTGS: Kroek-rit Thawikan) is a Thai professional footballer who plays as a left winger.

 International career

 Kroekrit represented Thailand at three consecutive SEA Games in 2009, 2011 and 2013, as well as the 2014 Asian Games.

 He made his debut for the senior team in a 5–1 friendly win against China PR.

 On 9 November 2014, Kroekrit scored his first senior international goal in a friendly match against the Philippines.
 He won the 2014 AFF Championship with Thailand and scored three goals at the tournament, two against the Philippines in the semi-finals and one against Malaysia in the first leg of the final.